MaksRawski/cbt-emulator/README.md

 `zstd` is used for compression so the runtime overhead isn't that big.

 ## Tests
-Unit tests for the emulator itself are available to run via `cargo test`, however its integration tests have to be run with `wasm-pack test --node`
+Unit tests for the emulator itself are available to run via `cargo test`.

 # TODO
 ## functionality
 - [x] add labels to each bit of CW
-- [X] fix hello world
 - [X] add LCD module in UI (using react setters)
 - [ ] disable CLK when in HLT
-- [ ] add a way of previewing what's in ram
+- [ ] add a way of previewing what's in memory
-- [ ] add a way to set up custom interrupts, which key on the keyboard would trigger which routine in _interrupt space_
+- [ ] add a way to set up custom interrupts, once you create an interrupt button will be generated on the page to which there needs to be assigned address of the routine run on each interrupt and optionally to which key on the keboard should it be mapped
 - [ ] ability to set custom programs after clicking on ROM module
+- [ ] create a "gaming mode" (of both backend and frontend) where the speed is determined at the backend (or more likely it's run as quickly as it can) and LCD is the only module visible

 ## aesthetics
+- [ ] style for mobile; supply "monospace" font
-- [ ] style for mobile, add a "real view"
+- [ ] add a "real view"; image of real cbt as background
 - [ ] add tooltips
+- [ ] cw module should be toggleable
 - [ ] improve clock module's controls
-- [ ] cw module should be toggleable

 ## extra
 - [ ] setup codecov
-- [ ] make web interface to be a git submodule instead

-## changing state
-try to use [this](https://stackoverflow.com/a/31869669) somehow
+>>>>>>> Stashed changes

 # Acknowledgments
 - ["LCD Dot Matrix HD44780U" font](https://fontstruct.com/fontstructions/show/476121/lcd_dot_matrix_hd44780u)